 is based on the teachings of renowned yoga master B.K.S.
 Iyengar, author of the classic yoga treatise "Light on Yoga".
-His daughter, Geeta, and son, Prashant are also accomplished teachers and authors of yoga texts.
+His daughter, Geeta, son, Prashant and now grandaughter Abijata are also accomplished teachers and authors of yoga texts.
 The Iyengar family's teachings are deeply grounded in the Yoga Sutras of Patanjali, an ancient summation of the path of yoga considered to be at least 2500 years old.
 B.K.S.
 Iyengar's dedicated personal practice and over 65 years of teaching, has resulted in a living inovative yoga system that bares his name.

 AMONG THE MOST NOTEWORTHY ARE: